Business Administration - General Business

 The ability to function skillfully in a spreadsheet is critical in any business profession.
 Students engage in both theoretical and applied activities to gain a practical understanding of some of the advanced features in Microsoft Excel, such as financial and logical functions, look-up and pivot tables, charts and decision-making analysis.
 Students develop spreadsheets for their intended audience and purpose.

-Pre-requisites: ACC2313 and BUS2301
+Pre-requisites: ACC2313 AND BUS2301

 MGT2315 Scheduling & Planning of Resources